-MUSC 7170T Foundations and Methods of Music Education

-45 hours; 3 credits Philosophical and historical foundations of music education.
+MUSC 7170T Foundations and Methods of Music Education 45 hours: 3 credits Philosophical and historical foundations of music education.
 Methods, techniques, independent projects.
+Prerequisite: permission of the director.

 MUSC 7201X Conducting and Rehearsal Techniques

+45 hours; 3 credits

 Intensive practical instruction in conducting, rehearsal techniques, and materials applicable to vocal and instrumental performance ensembles in the public schools.
 Emphasis on conducting; score study; rehearsal planning, organization, and pacing; error detection and correction; student motivation; repertoire and concert programming; music performance curriculum; large and small choral and instrumental ensembles.
 Techniques for teaching heterogeneous choral and instrumental courses.
 Field observations and fieldwork in the public schools.

+Prerequisite: permission of the director

+MUSC 7202X Advanced Conducting Seminar

+45 hours; 3 credits

+Conducting and rehearsing choral and instrumental literature in a laboratory setting.

+MUSC 7310X Compositional Techniques

+45 hours; 3 credits

+Writing in various styles and media for the noncomposition major.
+(Not open to composition majors).

+Prerequisite: permission of the director.